 Do a fuel injector cleaning because the injector's needle and seat have likely suffered substantial damage at this mileage mark.
 Further, carbon may have piled up on the caps affecting the fuel spray pattern.

-Bear in mind the above are just guidelines from most manufacturers.
-Refer to your car's manual for the recommended maintenance schedule.
-It is important to adhere to it to get the best service out of your vehicle.
+Remember that the above are just guidelines from most manufacturers.
+You should refer to your car's manual for the recommended maintenance schedule and adhere to it.

 By Sam O.